-Mariposa Grove will be closed from July 2015 to July 2017 for restoration work.
+Mariposa Grove will be closed from July 2015 to sometime in the fall of 2017 for restoration work.
 During the restoration, most grove parking will be moved to a new location at the main entrance station, 2 miles from the grove, and a new trail will connect the parking lot to the grove.
 The gift shop in the lower grove and a few of the trails and roads in the upper grove will be removed.
 When the grove reopens, visitors will either have to walk 4 miles round-trip or take a shuttle to the lower grove.
 Also, the tram tours have already been discontinued, so the only way to reach the upper grove will be to walk.

 During the closure, the Outer Loop Trail and the Wawona Trail will remain open, so it will still be possible to reach the outskirts of the upper grove by a 12-mile round-trip hike from Wawona.

 Mariposa Grove is one of Yosemite's main attractions.
 Although it's not a big grove, it still has plenty of immense trees and it's exceptionally scenic.
 Its convenient location right next to Yosemite's busiest entrance, a one-hour drive from Yosemite Valley, makes it not only the most-visited sequoia grove, but also one of the most popular sights in Yosemite, with over a million visitors per year — more than all of Sequoia National Park.